-Closed Canyon Trail is a 1.8 mile moderately trafficked out and back trail located near Lajitas, TX that features a river.
-The trail is rated as moderate and primarily used for hiking.
+Closed Canyon Trail is a 1.8 mile moderately trafficked out and back trail located near Lajitas, Texas that features a river.
+The trail is rated as moderate and primarily used for hiking and nature trips.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Descend into Closed Canyon's slot for a 1.8-mile round-trip trek from Big Bend's scenic River Road toward the Mexican border and the raging Rio Grande.
 The trail takes you into the mouth of the canyon as it winds it way back and forth deeper into the canyon.
 There are some points where you have to climb down past some boulders or drop-offs to continue.
 The rock floor is slippery, especially since it is covered with loose dirt, so be sure to watch your footing.
 Near the end of the trail, there is a fairly high drop-off (maybe 12 feet).
 Jumping down to continue will be a lot easier than climbing back up and out, so use your judgment so you don't get yourself stranded.
 If you have some rope and climbing shoes, it would be very helpful.
 Some climber has driven in a metal stake to tie off a rope to and there are some foot holds and places to grab/stand.